saleor/saleor-dashboard/.changeset/perfect-crews-speak.md

 "saleor-dashboard": patch
 ---

-Searching for countries and other items is now improved, making it easier to find what you are looking for.
-This enhancement comes from migrating the library and reimplementing the search scoring logic.
+Searching for countries and other items is now more efficient, making it easier to find what you need.
+Additionally, the Dashboard Navigator UI has been improved to match the rest of the application, providing a more consistent experience.